 Linear algebra provides a toolbox both of conceptual mathematical methods, and of effective computational methods for learning about our world.
 This toolbox is so successful that it is even able to provide useful insight when applied to linear approximations of nonlinear systems.
-It remains unclear whether this is a miracle of mathematics, a miracle of the universe, or a case of mathematicians looking for their keys under the lamppost; perhaps a bit of all three.
+It remains unclear whether this is a miracle of mathematics, a miracle of the universe, or a case of looking for our keys under the lamppost; perhaps a bit of all three.